PROmetheus-94/WindowsTerminalSettings/README.md

 This is my personal set up for my Windows Terminal.

-If you want to use it, clone into the folder where the settings for Windows Terminal reside
+If you want to use it you need Windows, the Windows Terminal and Python 3 and IPython (tested on 3.8).

+To install run the install.py script like $ python install.py